boost-insurance/devops-hire/challenge1/README.md

 # Challenge 1

 You will create a complete infrastructure with a pipeline to build the application.
-When you write out the code please use either terraform or terragrunt.
+When you write out the code use Pulumi in either GO or Python.

 ### Requirements
 In this challenge you will need to do the following things: